Table of Contents

 }

-In the above snippet, machine1
+In the above snippet, machine1 will use the nixpkgs version from your inputs

-will use the nixpkgs
+while machine2 will use the nixpkgs version from selfhostblocks.

 This section complements the official sops-nix guide.

 Managing secrets is an important aspect of deploying.
-You cannot store your secrets in nix directly
+You cannot store your

-because they get stored unencrypted and you don’t want that.
-We need to use another system that
+secrets in nix directly because they get stored unencrypted and you don’t want

-encrypts secrets when storing in the nix store and then decrypts them on the target host upon system
+nix store and then decrypts them on the target host upon system activation.

-is one of such system.
+sops-nix is one of such system.

 Sops-nix works by encrypting the secrets file with at least 2 keys.
 Your private key and a private key from the target host.
 This way, you can edit the secrets and the target host can decrypt the secrets.
 Separating the keys this way is good practice because it reduces the impact of having one being compromised.

-One way to setup secrets management using sops-nix
+One way to setup secrets management using sops-nix:

-.
-The public key will be printed on stdout.
+key will be printed on stdout.

 $ nix shell nixpkgs#age --command age-keygen -o keys.txt